darHH/tp/docs/UserGuide.md

 ### Managing Contacts

-#### Adding a Friend
+#### Add Contact

-Add your sports friends to your FitFriends list with details that matter for planning activities.
+Add contacts to your FitFriends list with details that help plan sporting activities.

 **Format**:
 ```